Koredotcom/web-kore-sdk/docs/integrations/sharepoint/README.md

-7. #### Add the Web Part whick contains Kore Web SDK to Your Site:
+6. #### Add the Web Part whick contains Kore Web SDK to Your Site:
-   Navigate to Your SharePoint Site
+   Navigate to Your SharePoint Site.

-   Go to the page where you want to add the Kore Web SDK
+   Go to the page where you want to add the Kore Web SDK.

    Click on the + icon to add a new web part.
    Search for the SDK web part in the list.